awsdocs/amazon-aurora-user-guide/doc_source/USER_RebootInstance.md

 You can't reboot your DB instance if it is not in the "Available" state\.
 Your database can be unavailable for several reasons, such as an in\-progress backup, a previously requested modification, or a maintenance\-window action\.

+**Important**
+When you reboot the primary instance of an Amazon Aurora DB cluster, RDS also automatically restarts all of the Aurora Replicas in that DB cluster\.
+When you reboot the primary instance of an Aurora DB cluster, no failover occurs\.
+When you reboot an Aurora Replica, no failover occurs\.
+To failover an Aurora DB cluster, call the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/failover-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/failover-db-cluster.html), or the API action [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_FailoverDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_FailoverDBCluster.html)\.

 ## AWS Management Console<a name="USER_RebootInstance.Console"></a>

 **To reboot a DB instance**